PaloAltoNetworks/terraform-panos-dag-nia/README.md

-# Palo Alto Networks PAN-OS Address Group and Dynamic Address Group (DAG) Tags module for Network Infrastructure Automation (NIA)
+# Palo Alto Networks PAN-OS Dynamic Address Group (DAG) Tags module for Network Infrastructure Automation (NIA)

-This Terraform module allows users to support **Dynamic Firewalling** by integrating [Consul](https://www.consul.io/) with Palo Alto Networks **PAN-OS** based [PA-Series and VM-Series NGFW](https://www.paloaltonetworks.com/network-security/next-generation-firewall) devices to dynamically manage the **Address Objects** based on service definition in Consul catalog.
-In addition, this module also manages dynamic registration/de-registration of **Dynamic Address Group (DAG) tags** based on services in Consul catalog.
+This Terraform module allows users to support **Dynamic Firewalling** by integrating [Consul](https://www.consul.io/) with Palo Alto Networks **PAN-OS** based [PA-Series and VM-Series NGFW](https://www.paloaltonetworks.com/network-security/next-generation-firewall) devices to dynamically manage dynamic registration/de-registration of **Dynamic Address Group (DAG) tags** based on services in Consul catalog.

 Using this Terraform module in conjunction with **consul-terraform-sync** enables teams to reduce manual ticketing processes and automate Day-2 operations related to application scale up/down in a way that is both declarative and repeatable across the organization and across multiple **PAN-OS** devices.